 These media sources are moderately to strongly biased toward conservative causes through story selection and/or political affiliation.
 They may utilize strong loaded words (wording that attempts to influence an audience by using an appeal to emotion or stereotypes), publish misleading reports, and omit information that may damage conservative causes.
 Some sources in this category may be untrustworthy.
 See all Right Bias sources.

 - Overall, we rate Illinois Policy Institute as right-biased due to story selection and political affiliation and mostly factual for reporting based on one failed fact check.

-Notes: The Illinois Policy Institute is a nonprofit think tank.
+Founded in 2002, the Illinois Policy Institute is a nonprofit think tank.
 They describe themselves on their about page as: “an independent organization generating public policy solutions aimed at promoting personal freedom and prosperity in Illinois.”
 The Institute’s founder is Springfield native Greg Blankenship, who left the group in 2009.
-The Institute’s CEO and president is John Tillman and according to Rachel Wells from the Illinois Times, Tillman states their mission as “to advance free-market principles and policies so we look for data that supports that.”
+According to Rachel Wells from the Illinois Times, the Institute’s CEO and the president is John Tillman.
+Tillman states their mission is “to advance free-market principles and policies, so we look for data that supports that.”
 Tillman also attends Tea Party rallies promoting revolution.
-Illinois Policy Institute covers topics such as economics, education, politics and more.
+Illinois Policy Institute covers topics such as economics, education, politics, and more.

 The Illinois Policy Institute is a 501(c)(3) public charity with an associated lobbying unit called the Illinois Policy Action, a 501(c)(4).
 The Institute also has an affiliated public-interest law firm named the Liberty Justice Center.
 According to Sourcewatch, the Illinois Policy Institute receives funding from several donors connected to Koch Industries and those who promote fossil fuels.